 Lo, there do I see my mother and my sisters and my brothers

 Lo, there do I see the line of my people, back to the beginning

 They bid me take my place among them in the halls of Valhalla

 –The 13th Warrior

 That is the lesson of Samhain – we must see and expierence the dark to really know what light is; they are two sides of the same coin.
-And as far as journeys go, we’ve hit some dark times, and it makes us appreciate the light all the more.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+And as far as journeys go, we’ve hit some dark times, and it makes us appreciate the light all the more.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio